 He holds a B.Sc in Sociology, and an M.A in Anthropology.
 Long-term in-country management/technical assistance positions include: Botswana (1976-1980), Zambia (1981-1987), and South Africa (1995-1996).
 Shorter term assignments have focused heavily on environmental issues including: sustainable management; nature protection and biodiversity; urban environment; climate change; marine environment; water & waste management; green economy; and environmental risks/disaster management.
 Dolf’s experience includes a number of major evaluations and poverty and socio-economic impact studies, relating to service delivery (water, environment & energy, transport & access; and infrastructure), a number of which have been published.

 - Natural resources management

 - Water supply and sanitation

 - Transport and access

 Expertise and Services

 Asia: Bangladesh, Bhutan, Cambodia, India, Indonesia, Myanmar, Philippines, Thailand, Vietnam

 Latin America: Bolivia, Barbados, Dutch Caribbean (Aruba, Bonaire, Curacao, St. Martin, St. Eustatius, Saba)

-Sub-Saharan Africa: Botswana, Burkina Faso, Central African Republic, Djibouti, Eritrea, Ethiopia, Ghana, Guinea (Conakry), Kenya, Liberia, Malawi, Mali, Mayotte (French OCT), Mozambique, Namibia, Niger, Senegal, South Africa, Tanzania, Uganda, Zambia, Zimbabwe
+Sub-Saharan Africa: Botswana, Burkina Faso, Central African Republic, Djibouti, Eritrea, Ethiopia, Ghana, Guinea (Conakry), Kenya, Liberia, Malawi, Mali, Mayotte (French OCT), Mozambique, Namibia, Niger, Senegal, South Africa, Tanzania, The Gambia, Uganda, Zambia, Zimbabwe